Did You Know?

 The Henry County Humane Society has always been supportive of spay/neuter programs, but funding is an ongoing issue.
 In 2016, the decision was made to explore our options and our first program was launched to serve the senior community in Henry County utilizing Paradox Spay/neuter clinic.
 We soon discovered that, while the need for this service was there, the senior community was also being served by other organizations through their mobile units at the Senior Centers.
 In addition, available slots on clinic days were limited.
 Donations were made specifically for this purpose, resulting in a limited budget.
 We did however spay and neuter a total of 26 animals under this program for the community.

 In 2018, thanks to the profits raised from our Barks & Brews charity dog walk, we decided to change the focus of the program to the goal- reducing the number of unwanted dogs and cats that were ending up on the streets or in Animal Control.
 The new No More Litters program was adopted to assist residents of Henry County with a low cost spay/neuter option.
-Since we have partnered with the H.E.L.P Spay/Neuter Clinic, we have altered nearly 80 animals under the program.
+Since we have partnered with the H.E.L.P Spay/Neuter Clinic, we have altered over 1192 dogs and cats under the program and over 948 rabies vaccinations.
+These amazing numbers are from 2019-2021.

 The Henry County Humane Society is a no kill shelter, but our animal control is not, nor are most “pounds”.
 Spaying and neutering helps reduce the number of unwanted, lost or discarded animals who will be euthanized for lack of a home and to make room for more, again and again.
 There are also medical and behavioral benefits to spaying and neutering your animals.